charlieellington/energy-flow/pages/03-projects/Zebra-Design/designers-that-code-with-ai/Zebra Design 2.0 Content Plan.md

 - Ramp Network: leading on/off ramping in crypto, raised $120m off the product I designed
 - Nexus Mutual: the leading web3 insurance interface, designed before web3 design patterns existed.
 - And many more...

+(this next section needs rewriting first hand)

+**Founder-led, Design-centric, Outcome-driven.** I founded Zebra Design on a background of  product designer experience, 10+ years launching early-stage products.
+After co-founding Deep Work Studio (a design agency that delivered successful UX for Web3 innovators like Ethereum, MakerDAO and others), our founder saw how traditional design handoffs often slowed development to a crawl.
+In 2023–24 he embraced AI-assisted coding and discovered a better way to build products: **design and development unified from the start** for ultra-fast results.

+Today, Zebra Design is a small but mighty team that blends design thinking, coding expertise, and cutting-edge AI tools.
+We are obsessed with making product development **faster and more user-centric**.
+We act as your hands-on partner with skin in the game – when **you** succeed, **we** succeed.
+Our mission is simple: help innovators launch sooner and learn faster.
+Yes, we love beautiful design, but we love real-world results even more.

 ---